dgknzts/my_neural_signal_processing_notes/README.md

 This repository serves as a personal resource for EEG data analysis.
 It is designed to help me quickly revisit and apply various concepts related to neural signal processing whenever needed.

-If I need to perform or review specific techniques, I can refer to the **how_to** section for practical guidance and explanations.
+If I need to perform or review specific techniques, I can refer to the **how_to** section for practical or theoretical guidance and explanations.

 ---